profscottpeterson/81228_Team2/docs/System Requirements.md

 ><Identify the product whose software requirements are specified in this document, including the revision or release number.
 Describe the scope of the product that is covered by this SRS, particularly if this SRS describes only part of the system or a single subsystem.>

 Ability for a Restaurant to create and track food orders by Users.
-A User is an employee(administrator or staff) or a customer(registered or guest).
+A User is an employee or a customer(registered or guest).
 A customer can place and pay for an order of items like pizzas, subs, wings and more.
-An employee can take and clear orders placed by customers, and the admin can add new menu items and update pries.
+An employee can take and clear orders placed by customers.

 ### References